fastly/js-compute-runtime/integration-tests/js-compute/readme.md

 An array of strings which states in what environments the test should run.
 Valid strings which can be in the array are:
 - 'viceroy' - This states that the test should run in the Viceroy environment.
-- 'c@e' - This states that the test should run in the Compute@Edge environment.
+- 'compute' - This states that the test should run in the Compute environment.

 ### downstream_request
 An Object which determines how the request to the test application should be configured.